jjvaz25/ga-projects/unit1/unit1-HamishL/readme-HL.md

 __:sleeping: Lazy Maths__

-You can ask SlackerBot basic math questions in the form of **What is 1 plus 1**.
+You can ask SlackerBot basic math questions in the form of **What is five plus 100**.

 You can use either actual number (1-9, and multiple digits), or written number up to nine.